milos-aleksic/Docs/docs/DownloadPro/configuration.md

 ![Basic parameters](/images/params_basic.png)

-- **Name** - This name will be used as element's name in layouts and item properties.
+- **Name** - Use to set element's that will be used in layouts and item properties.

 - **Description** - Use to describe element shortly.

-- **Access Level** - You can setup element accessibility.
+- **Access Level** - Use to setup element accessibility.
 To make it totally accessible set this parameter to *"Public"*

 - **Repeatable** - Set *"Yes"* if you suppose to use few such elements per one application item.

-- **Instance limit** - Set if you want to limit number of element instances *(Usually uses in combination with the Repeatable param)*.
+- **Instance limit** - Use to limit number of element instances *(Usually uses in combination with the Repeatable param)*.

 ## Edit Layout Parameters